andwati/andwati.com/content/post/2022-11-30-semantic-versioning-and-conventional-commits.md

 If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
 If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

-The full specification of semantic versioning can be found at https://semver.org

 # Conventional Commits
 Conventional Commits is a convention on top of commit messages that are used to automate version changes.
 It provides an easy set of rules for creating commit messages and works well with SemVer by describing features, fixes and breaking changes that correspond to SemVer standards.